 If you have been paying attention you probably noticed something peculiar about these ultracasual titles… it’s almost as if you are stepping into a “virtual arcade” of the modern era.
 Instead of Pacman and Tetris, we have Icing on the cake and Perfect slices.

-To understand why people love ultracasual games you need to understand why people love video games.
+To understand why people love ultracasual games like, for example, Sudoku games (take a look at this list!), you need to understand why people love video games.
 To answer this question, we can read a quote from Greg Perreault, a Multimedia Journalism Professor at Appalachian State University:

 “Video games help us get lost solving seemingly unsolvable problems.
 We live in a society with increasingly complex problems that don’t always seem to have a solution.”